Jeremiah Reeves: Arrest and trial

 Reeves later admitted to having previously had sex with Crowder, but said it had been consensual.
 Several witnesses testified against him.
-In addition, there was physical evidence that Mabel Crowder, who identified Reeves and accused him of beating and robbing her, had been assaulted.
-According to a witness at the scene and two doctors at the hospital, Crowder was visibly injured."A neighbor testified that the prosecutrix came to her house about 12:40 p. m. in a state of shock and hysteria; that she was badly bruised and bleeding and asked her to report the attack to the police.
+In addition, there was physical evidence that Mabel Crowder, who identified Reeves and accused him of beating and robbing her, had been raped.
+According to a witness at the scene and two doctors at the hospital, Crowder had suffered physical injuries.A neighbor testified that the prosecutrix came to her house about 12:40 p. m. in a state of shock and hysteria; that she was badly bruised and bleeding and asked her to report the attack to the police.
 The testimony of two doctors who treated her that day tended to support her claim that she had been ravished.
-Reeves was arrested Monday November 10, 1952 at 2:10 p. m.
+Reeves was arrested Monday November 10, 1952, at 2:10 p. m.
 On Wednesday morning, prosecutrix identified him at Montgomery police headquarters.
-On the trial a witness for the State testified that he saw defendant running along a street about two blocks from where prosecutrix lived; that he picked him up in his automobile a short time before 1 o'clock p. m. and carried him six or seven blocks."
+On the trial a witness for the State testified that he saw defendant running along a street about two blocks from where prosecutrix lived; that he picked him up in his automobile a short time before 1 o'clock p. m. and carried him six or seven blocks.

 Reeves was also suspected of five similar attacks committed over the course of 16 months.
 When he was arrested in November 1952, four months after Crowder was raped, he was charged with the attempted rape of another white woman, 46-year-old Frances Prescott.
+Prescott identified Reeves, whose boots were found near the scene, as her attacker.
+Reeves was arrested after going to the home of a 12-year-old black boy shortly after the alleged attack occurred and calling a taxi.
+When police arrived in the neighborhood, the boy reported the incident to the police.
+He later identified Reeves at a taxi stand.

-Prescott identified Reeves as her attacker.
-Reeves was indicted on six counts of rape, robbery, and attempted rape, albeit he was only tried in the Crowder case.
+Reeves was indicted on six counts of rape, robbery, and attempted rape, although he was only tried in the Crowder case.

-In his defense, Reeves offered an alibi, saying he had been playing dominoes with several friends at the time of the alleged rape.
+In his defense, Reeves, who entered pleas of both not guilty and not guilty by reason of insanity, offered an alibi, saying he had been playing dominoes with several friends at the time of the alleged rape.
 One witness for the defense testified in support of the alibi.